 Avoid collisions by following navigation rules.
 If a collision appears unavoidable, both vessels must act.
 Prudence takes precedence over right-of-way rules if a crash is imminent.
 Less maneuverable boats generally have the right of way.
 Steer clear of the right-of-way boat and pass to its stern.

-When two motor boats are crossing, the boat on the right has the right of way and should maintain its course and speed.
+In the illustration below, the boat on the right has the right of way and should maintain its course and speed.
 The other vessel should slow down and permit it to pass.
 Both boats should sound appropriate signals.